-Today our team could add another ambassador, Tomás Navarro.
+Today our team could add another correspondent, Tomás Navarro.
 He’s an energy engineer at Unversitat Politècnica de València and passionate about research issues, that are related to climate change.
-Cool Down The Planet welcomes him, with all his experience in the field of developing sustainable energy, and we are happy that he’s very motivated to help us find suitable subjects for video projects in his country.
+Cool Down The Planet welcomes him, with all his experience in the field of developing sustainable energy, and we are happy that he’s very motivated to help us find suitable subjects to be featured in his country.
 Cool Down The Planet first asked him to answer some questions.

 Hi Tomás, can you introduce yourself?